SidRichardsQuantum/Variational_Quantum_Eigensolver/RESULTS.md

 ## Optimal H₂O Angle

-The Adam optimizer was used to find the angle between the two hydrogens in water.
+The Adam optimizer was used to find the angle between the two hydrogens about the oxygen.
-$10$ maximum iterations and a stepsize of $0.2$ were used, over $5$ bond-angles in the range $[100, 109]°$.
+$50$ maximum iterations and a stepsize of $0.2$ were used, over $5$ bond-angles in the range $[100, 109]°$.
 Plot output from `H2O_Bond_Angle.ipynb`:

 ![H₂O Bond Angle Scan](notebooks/images/H2O_Bond_Angle_Scan.png)